rajeshsurana/Algorithm/README.md

 * A QuickSort variant to get nth biggest number in an array. [view code](https://github.com/rajeshsurana/Algorithm/blob/main/divideConquer_sortingSearching_randomizedAlgo/week4/NthLargestFinder.java)
 	 * Array elements are unsorted and order could be of max array length
 	 * Running time complexity - O(n) (Its contrary to what code looks like O(n^2))

+## Course 2 - Graph Search, Shortest Paths, and Data Structures - [info](https://www.coursera.org/learn/algorithms-graphs-data-structures#syllabus)

+### week 5
+* Given a graph, find all Strongly Connected Components. [view code](https://github.com/rajeshsurana/Algorithm/blob/main/graphSearch_shortestPaths_dataStructures/week5/SCCFinder.java)
+	 * A directed graph is strongly connected if there is a path between all pairs of vertices.
+A strongly connected component (SCC) of a directed graph is a maximal strongly connected subgraph.
+* Given a directed acyclic graph, find topologic sort order of nodes. [view code](https://github.com/rajeshsurana/Algorithm/blob/main/graphSearch_shortestPaths_dataStructures/week5/TopologicalSort.java)
+	 * Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge u v, vertex u comes before v in the ordering.
+Topological Sorting for a graph is not possible if the graph is not a DAG.
+### week 6
+* Working on it...
+### week 7
+* The goal of this problem is to implement the "Median Maintenance" algorithm. [view code](https://github.com/rajeshsurana/Algorithm/blob/main/graphSearch_shortestPaths_dataStructures/week7/MedianMaintainer.java)
+	 * The text file contains a list of the integers from 1 to 10000 in unsorted order; you should treat this as a stream of numbers, arriving one by one.
+Compute the sum of these 10000 medians, modulo 10000 (i.e., only the last 4 digits).
+### week 8
+* Given list of numbers, count distinct target sum t values in a given range [low, high] for distinct pairs of numbers in a given set. [view code](https://github.com/rajeshsurana/Algorithm/blob/main/graphSearch_shortestPaths_dataStructures/week8/TwoSumPairFinder.java)
+	 * This is also called as Two Sum problem.